-These data directly underpin that technology is (almost) perfect: contribution from benchmark calculation \textit{HPCG-FP64} is by orders of magnitude larger\footnote{Recall here that cache behavior may be included} than the contribution from all the rests.
-Recalling that that benchmark program imitates the behavior (as defined by the resulting $\alpha$) of real-life programs, one can see that \textit{the contribution from other computing-related actors is about a thousand times smaller than the contribution of the computation+communication}.
+These data directly underpin that technology is (almost) perfect: contribution from the benchmark calculation \textit{HPCG-FP64} is by orders of magnitude larger\footnote{Recall here that cache behavior may be included} than the contribution from all the rests.
+Recalling that the benchmark program imitates the behavior (as defined by the resulting $\alpha$) of real-life programs, one can see that \textit{the contribution from other computing-related actors is about a thousand times smaller than the contribution of the computation+communication}.

-The unique role of "mixed precision" efficiencies (a third kind of efficiencies of a supercomputer), see the red 'x' marks in Fig.~\ref{fig:InterconnectionVsPerformance}, deserves special attention.
-Strictly speaking, the points cannot be correctly positioned in the figure; they belong to a different scale (they are measured on a different \gls{HW}).
-On one side, the same number of operations are performed, using the same amount of \gls{PU}s.
-On the other side, four times less data are transferred and manipulated.
+The unique role of "mixed precision" efficiencies (the third kind of efficiencies of a supercomputer), see the red 'x' marks in Fig.~\ref{fig:InterconnectionVsPerformance}, deserves special attention.
+Strictly speaking, we cannot correctly position the points in the figure; they belong to a different scale (they are measured on a different \gls{HW}).
+On the one side, the same number of operations are performed, using the same amount of \gls{PU}s.
+On the other side, four times fewer data are transferred and manipulated.
 The nominal performance is expected to be four times higher than in the case of using double-precision operands.
-Without correcting for the more than three times shorter measurement (see below), the efficiency mark is slightly above the corresponding value measured with double length operands (the relative weight of $F_0$ is higher), with correction, it is somewhat below it.
+Without correcting for the more than three times shorter measurement (see below), the efficiency mark is slightly above the corresponding value measured with double length operands (the relative weight of $F_0$ is higher); with correction, it is somewhat below it.
 This difference, however, is noticeable only with benchmark \gls{HPL}; in the case of \gls{HPCG} workload, computation (including operand length) has a marginal effect.
-In the former case, contributions of computation and communication are in the same range of magnitude, and they are competing for dominating the performance of the system.
-In the latter case, communication dominates performance; computing has a marginal role.
-This is the reason why no data are available for the \gls{HPCG} benchmark using half-precision operands.
+In the former case, contributions of computation and communication are in the same range of magnitude, competing for dominating the system's performance.
+In the latter case, communication dominates performance; computing has a marginal role. \textit{This difference is the reason why no data are available for the \gls{HPCG} benchmark using half-precision operands.}